jhallen/joes-sandbox/exorsim/doc/mdos-intro.md

 </dl>
 <h3>EDITM</h3>

-<p>A "simple" line editor which requires you to use line numbers (because it
+<p>This is a "simple" line editor which requires you to use line numbers (because it
 has no notion of current line).
 Since no programming languages except BASIC expect line numbers, you have to "rese n" (delete them) before saving the file.</p>